2dof/esp_control/README.md

  # 6. Control value processing

 Basic control signal processing are based on methods provides by [Signal processing](#8-signal-processing).
-Depending on desired solution it is possible to implement for example:
+Depending on desired solution it is possible to implement, for example:
-- 2 or 3 Step Controller ( with or wothout Position Feedback Signal
+- 2 or 3 Step Controller ( with or without Position Feedback Signal)